Buzzfeed Slammed: Are The Donald Trump ‘Golden Shower’ Claims A Step too Far?

 President-elect Donald Trump has had a few days that he would rather forget.
 For months, Trump has rubbished claims that the Russian government were involved in the hacking of the Hillary Clinton, John Podesta, and Democratic National Convention emails.
 Last week, Trump was boosted, when WikiLeaks founder, Julian Assange, told Sean Hannity that WikiLeaks information did not come from Russia.
 A few days later, after meeting with security officials, Trump reluctantly admitted that there may have been some Russian involvement in the hacking attacks.

-During the same interview Assange claimed that WikiLeaks did not release any damaging information about Donald Trump “because it had none” to release.
-At that point Trump was probably feeling fairly secure as he looked forward to his inauguration.
+During the same interview, Assange claimed that WikiLeaks did not release any damaging information about Donald Trump “because it had none” to release.
+At that point, Trump was probably feeling fairly secure as he looked forward to his inauguration.

 Then all hell broke loose.
 A totally unverified dossier of information about Trump was released to the media.
 That dossier claims that Trump has deep ties with Russia, and that Trump attended sex parties where he engaged in sexual “perversions.”
 The dossier and allegations were released in full by Buzzfeed.
 The Buzzfeed byline makes it clear that the Trump dossier was unverified, and that it contained errors, but made the decision to publish the information.